-The impact of the pandemic on economic conditions on the Exchange's independent agents' business operations or systems capabilities could make it difficult for its independent agents to write new business and retain existing business and/or constrain the ability to recruit new agents, thereby impeding premium growth.
-Additionally, if independent agents are not able to work remotely or are affected by an outbreak of the virus, this could adversely impact their operations and their ability to write new business and provide service to existing policyholders.
-More broadly, independent agents may face challenges sustaining their own business operations and financial conditions as small businesses faced with deteriorating economic conditions that could result in business closure thereby reducing the agency force of the Exchange.
+The Exchange is represented by independent agencies that serve as its sole distribution channel.
+The economic impact of the pandemic on independent agents' business operations or systems capabilities could make it difficult for independent agents to write new business and retain existing business and/or constrain the ability to recruit new agents, thereby impeding premium growth.
+While independent agents have been able to work remotely or safely in their offices, a second wave of the virus could adversely impact their operations and their ability to write new business and provide service to existing policyholders.
+More broadly, independent agents may face challenges sustaining their own business operations and financial conditions that could result in the sale or closure of their businesses, thereby reducing the agency force of the Exchange.
+Further, the COVID-19 pandemic could be an accelerant to shifting consumer behaviors toward increased digital interactions.

 The unknown risks related to the COVID-19 pandemic may cause additional uncertainty in the process of estimating loss and loss adjustment expense reserves.
-For example, the behavior of claimants and policyholders may change in unexpected ways (for example, the Exchange may experience an increase in the number of fraudulent claims), the disruption to the court system may impact the timing and amounts of claims settlements and the actions taken by governmental bodies, both legislative and regulatory, in reaction to COVID-19 and their related impacts are hard to predict.
+For example, the behavior of claimants and policyholders may change in unexpected ways, the disruption to the court system may impact the timing and amounts of claims settlements, and the actions taken by governmental bodies, both legislative and regulatory, in reaction to COVID-19 and their related impacts are hard to predict.
 As a result, the Exchange's estimated level of loss and loss adjustment expense reserves may change.

-The Exchange's financial condition could be impacted by delays in collecting premiums from customers due to economic hardships.
-Potential regulatory actions including temporary suspension of policy cancellations for the nonpayment of premiums and relaxing due dates for premium payments could also have a negative impact to the Exchange.
+The Exchange's financial condition could be impacted by defaults or delays in collecting premiums from customers due to economic hardships.
+Regulatory actions including temporary suspension of policy cancellations for the nonpayment of premiums and relaxing due dates for premium payments could also have a negative impact to the Exchange.
 If there were legislative action to retroactively mandate coverage irrespective of terms, exclusions or other conditions included in business interruption policies that would otherwise preclude coverage, this would have a significant impact on the financial condition, results of operations and cash flows of the Exchange.

 The Exchange and its subsidiaries have been named as defendants in a number of pandemic-related lawsuits and, therefore, are subject to the risks and uncertainties of such litigation.
-There is also a risk that the Exchange could suffer reputational harm if any actions taken are not viewed as sufficient responses to the pandemic by customers or consumer organizations.
+There is also a risk that the Exchange could suffer reputational harm if any actions taken are not viewed as sufficient responses to the pandemic by customers or consumer organizations

-The Exchange's investment portfolio has been negatively impacted by the significant market volatility caused by the COVID-19 pandemic.
-The value of the Exchange's invested assets could continue to be adversely impacted and there is potential for further impairments on its investment portfolio as long as market conditions remain volatile in response to the developments of this pandemic and the related economic impacts.
+While the Exchange's investment portfolio was negatively impacted by the significant disruption to financial markets in the first quarter of 2020 as a result of the COVID-19 pandemic, market conditions have substantially recovered during the second and third quarters of 2020.
+The value of the Exchange's invested assets could be adversely impacted and there is potential for further impairments on its investment portfolio as long as market conditions remain volatile in response to the developments of this pandemic and the related economic impacts.

-The duration and extent of the impact on the Exchange's business, financial condition, results of operations and cash flows cannot be estimated with a high degree of certainty at this time given the ongoing developments of this pandemic and the related impacts on the economy and financial markets.
+The duration and extent of the impact on the Exchange's business, strategy, financial condition, results of operations and cash flows cannot be estimated with a high degree of certainty at this time given the ongoing developments of this pandemic and the related impacts on the economy and financial markets.